 Take signature

-Select to insert a consumer signature into the flow.
+Select to insert a customer signature into the flow.
 In the Driver App, you can add a signature by drawing it with your finger on the mobile device.
-Use signatures to confirm the consumer took custody of an item, or rejected an item, or any other reason which requires a proof of consent.
+Use signatures to confirm the customer took custody of an item, or rejected an item, or any other reason which requires a proof of consent.

 To add text to the signature screen, enter it in the Disclaimer field.

-To allow drivers to share the signature with the consumer in the customer experience page, select show share with customer checkbox and choose whether you want to share by default.
+To allow drivers to share the signature with the customer in the customer experience page, select show share with customer checkbox and choose whether you want to share by default.

 Take picture